QuantEcon/lecture-source-py/source/rst/smoothing.rst

 -  consumption is completely constant

--  the consumer's debt fluctuates in a stationary manner; in fact, in this case because nonfinancial income is a first-order autoregressive process, the consumer's debt is an exact affine function (meaning linear plus a constant) of the consumer's nonfinancial income
+-  the consumer's debt fluctuates in a stationary manner; in fact, in this case, because nonfinancial income is a first-order autoregressive process, the consumer's debt is an exact affine function (meaning linear plus a constant) of the consumer's nonfinancial income

 Incomplete Markets Version
 --------------------------

 The incomplete markets version of the model with nonfinancial income being governed by a linear state space system is described in the first lecture on the :doc:`permanent income model <perm_income>` and the followup lecture on  the :doc:`permanent income model <perm_income_cons>`

 In that version, consumption follows a random walk and the consumer's debt follows a process with a unit root